The above is one of the quintessential scriptures for Mormons on the meaning of this life. Another is:

 Many will argue that the difference between a robot with programming to choose and us is our consciousness.
 We feel we make choices.
 The robot is not conscious.
 True.
 If we are just moist robots, our programming sure makes us feel special anyway.
 Could we be confusing warm fuzzy special feelings with something more magical?

 What is consciousness?
 Does it make the choice?
 In fact, there are data showing strong evidence that conscious choice is an illusion [1-3 footnotes].
-That choice happens, according to readings from EEG & fMRI sensors, 100s of miliseconds to seconds before we are conscious of it.
-Is our conscious self the one deciding?
-Not according to latest evidence.
+That choice happens, according to readings from EEG & fMRI sensors, 100s of milliseconds to seconds before we are conscious of it.
+It happens first in the subconscious mind even before the conscious mind is aware a choice is made.
+In other words, the choice happens first and then you are aware of it, only to think that your awareness mean you chose.
+Is our conscious self the one deciding or is it coming from an uncontrollable subconscious program?
+According to latest evidence, it is subconsciously primed and actuated.

 Mormons believe that there is a part of us that is pre-ordinate to our genes and birth/earth environment.
 They call this "intelligences", and this is the agent that has free will (even eternal and separate from God).
 But one has to wonder how the intelligence agent chooses when everything else that influences choice--genetics, environment, the intelligence (or lack thereof) of others around us, God, Satan--all the other factors beyond our control cannot truly choose.
 We cannot change our genetics, we cannot change God or Satan or really even forcibly alter the mind of others (not without really good pharmaceutics or waterboarding).
 Nor did we choose the environment in which we were born.
 And every decision you've made from that moment is dependent on the environmentally evolving brain, step-by-step ad-naseum until you are what you are, where you are, and how you are today.
 What in all of that did you really choose that is independent of all those steps over which you truly had no control?